False Positives Explained: Why You Tested Allergic to a Food You Eat Every Day

 Neither test alone can confirm a clinical allergy.
 Both are screening tools that indicate whether sensitisation may be present.
 A positive result on either test may warrant further evaluation, potentially including a supervised oral food challenge conducted under appropriate medical supervision.

-Practical Insight: If you are considering allergy blood testing vs skin prick testing, understanding that results represent one piece of a broader clinical picture can help set realistic expectations.
+Practical Insight: If you are considering allergy blood testing, understanding that results represent one piece of a broader clinical picture can help set realistic expectations.

 What Do Your Allergy Test Results Actually Mean?